kubrickfr/avsc-wiki/API.md

 [`emit`](#protocolemitname-req-emitter-cb) and [`on`](#protocolonname-handler)
 methods.

-Being able to send remote messages (and do so efficiently) introduces a few differences however:
+Being able to send remote messages (and to do so efficiently) introduces a few differences however:

 + The types used in each event (for both the emitted message and its response)